peteroupc/peteroupc.github.io/graphics.md

 ### Open-Source Graphics Engines and APIs

-It would be of interest to write a free and open-source graphics engine that implements this specification and renders graphics in software (with a minimum of source code and dependencies),[^13] or to establish a lean application programming interface (API) for this specification.
-The following are examples:
+It is encouraged to write a free and open-source graphics engine[^13] or establish a lean programming interface for this graphics specification.
+For details, see "[**Lean Programming Interfaces for Classic Graphics**](https://peteroupc.github.io/graphicsapi.html).

-- _Quake_, _Quake II_, and _Quake III Arena_ popularized the practice of using only a subset of the OpenGL 1.1 API for a game's graphics rendering (see, for example, "Optimizing OpenGL drivers for Quake3" by the developer of _Quake III Arena_).
-- The [**API reference**](https://github.com/kitao/pyxel?tab=readme-ov-file#api-reference) for the 2-D game engine _Pyxel_.
-But, in addition to the efforts there, a minimal version of the Python language runtime and nonreliance on hardware acceleration (notably the OpenGL API) would be worthwhile.

-In this document, "rendering in software" means that the rendering of graphics does not rely on a video card, a graphics accelerator chip, or the operating system’s graphics API (such as GDI, OpenGL, or Direct3D) with the sole exception of sending a finished game screen image to the player's display (such as through GDI’s `StretchDIBits` or copying to VGA's video memory).

 <a id=Optional_Limits></a>

 ### Optional Limits

 A game may impose further constraints to this specification (for example, to reduce the maximum number of 3-D triangles, to disallow 3-D graphics, to reduce the number of colors per tile allowed, or to [**reduce to a limited set the colors**](https://github.com/peteroupc/classic-wallpaper?tab=readme-ov-file#color-palettes) ultimately displayed on screen).
 I would be interested in knowing about these limitations that a new game that adopts this document decides to impose.

 Examples of optional constraints are the following:

 - The game displays no more than 16 colors at a time.[^14]
 - The game is limited to the 16 colors of the so-called _VGA palette_.